Webforte-Technologies/skolni_portal/Docs/implementation_plan.md

   10.1 Command Menu & Shortcuts
     [ ] Global command palette (`Ctrl/Cmd + K`) with quick actions: New chat, Go to materials, Add credits, Toggle theme.
     [ ] Slash commands in composer (`/step-by-step`, `/explain-like-15`, `/worksheet <topic>`).
+    [ ] Section with all command pallete so user can see all commands

   10.2 Rich Replies
     [ ] Collapsible sections in long AI answers (Show more/less) with smooth height animation.